New Signalling as part of the sub-surface lines modernization

 This is the first stage of the resignalling programme for the whole of the sub-surface network.
 You will recall the various contractual failures that have much-delayed the new signalling; this has hopelessly disrupted the expectations set at the start of the century that we would have had the improved train services across the whole of the sub-surface lines by now.
 Although we still have not had most of these improvements, nor will we see most of them for a couple of years or so, the apparently successful introduction of new signalling and automatic operation is at least an encouraging sign it is on its way.

 However, even the present signalling contract has hit snags and this modest section of automation (Hammersmith to Latimer Road) should have been in service last summer.
 After some problems were identified during trials, the decision was made to hold off until all worked perfectly.
 I dare say this was prudent.
 In any case it was rather the point of doing this small section in advance.
-I am led to understand that many of the challenges were software related; this seems to be the way of things at the moment in the railway (and apparently the airline) industry these days.
+I am led to understand that many of the challenges were software related; this seems to be the way of things at the moment in the railway (and apparently the airline) industry.

 Assuming this section now performs OK, it is hoped to make up lost time elsewhere as equipment installation has been carrying on in the meantime.
 I believe the plan is to introduce the rest of the west end of the H&C and the whole of the north side of the circle (and Met to Finchley Road) in one go when the existing section has proved itself.
 I’m looking forward to seeing how well Baker Street and Edgware Road cope with this.